otuncer/thread_count_sparc/README.md

 The user module attempts to read the entire record (duration is given to runme.sh as an argument) from the kernel module at a single read system call and waits.

 Granularity:
-The program consumes two threads that do not get blocked unless the scheduler forces them to.
-Blocking causes the recording to suspend for up to 10ms, which is the solaris scheduler tick.
+The program consumes two threads that do not get blocked unless the scheduler forces them to (this happens if the system is overloaded).
+Blocking causes the recording to suspend for at least 10ms, which is the solaris scheduler tick.
 Busy polling with two threads is not a problem as the SPARC CPUs have 128+ hardware threads.